Description

 Are Black Breasted Red Cubalaya Bantams friendly?

-With regular handling, many become gentle and personable.
-Their active, curious nature also makes them fun to keep.
+With regular handling, many can become personable and enjoyable to keep.

 Are Black Breasted Red Cubalaya Bantams good for beginners?